0xshikhar/PressProtocol/web-app/README.md

    bun start
    ```

-## Integration with Backend
+## Architecture

-This web app requires the AnonPress backend API to be running.
-The backend handles:
+This is a **frontend-only** Next.js application.
+It does NOT have:
+- ❌ Database (no Prisma, no PostgreSQL)
+- ❌ IPFS client
+- ❌ Tor integration
+- ❌ Content storage

+All backend operations are handled by the separate **anonpress-backend** repository:
+- ✅ Database (Prisma + PostgreSQL)
-- IPFS uploads via Pinata
+- ✅ IPFS uploads via Pinata
-- Tor onion service creation
+- ✅ Tor onion service creation
-- Content resolution and routing
+- ✅ Content resolution and routing
-- IPFS DHT announcements
+- ✅ IPFS DHT announcements

-See the `anonpress-backend` repository for setup instructions.
+- ✅ Ed25519 identity management

+The web app communicates with the backend via API proxy routes (`/api/*`).

 ## Contributing